ProtocolONE/ptah-docs/content/docs/seo.md

 - **Don't include double quotation marks**

-It's recommended to remove all non-alphanumeric characters from meta descriptions to prevent removing the description from search results.
+It's recommended to remove all non-alphanumeric characters from descriptions to prevent removing the description from search results.

 - **Each page descriptions should be absolutely unique**

-### Define a favicon to show in search results
+## Define a favicon to show in search results
 ***

 Favicon is a visual representation of your website's brand on browser tabs and in search results.